Krasnosielc: History

 The village was first mentioned in documents in 1386, although there is evidence that the settlement is much older.
 It was previously known as Sielc and Siedlec (and in Silc).
 In 1386, the local Catholic parish was founded by bishop of Płock Ścibor z Radzymina and standard-bearer Paweł z Radzanowa of Prawdzic coat of arms.
 The village was located on a route which connected the cities of Ciechanów and Ostrołęka.
-It was a private village of Polish noble families, administratively located in the Przasnysz County in the Ciechanów Land in the Masovian Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a private village of Polish noble families, administratively located in the Przasnysz County in the Ciechanów Land in the Masovian Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 In the 17th century, the village passed from the Ciemniewski family to the Krasiński family.
 Its name was then changed to Krasnosielc.
 Among the owners were Kazimierz Krasiński, notable late-18th-century Polish politician and participant of the Kościuszko Uprising of 1794, and his son Józef Wawrzyniec Krasiński, Polish senator, one of the richest Polish magnates of the first half of the 19th century.
 In 1781, Polish King Stanislaus II Augustus allowed four annual fairs to be held in Krasnosielc, and since 1786, eight annual fairs were held there.
 In 1824, the settlement obtained town rights.

 Jews, who had begun to settle there in the mid-18th century, made up 60% of its population by 1841.
 The Jewish district was defined by a legal document according to which Jews were obliged to pay rent to count Józef Krasiński.
 A Jewish kahal was established in Krasnosielc in 1844 following an official complaint about improprieties of the kahal in Przasnysz.
 Krasnosielc lost its municipal status in 1869, soon after its last Polish owner Karol Krasiński died childless.
 In 1883 a synagogue was built.
 The town changed hands several times before Poland regained its independence in 1918.